iDataist/Deploy-a-Recommendation-Engine-to-Amazon-EKS-with-CircleCI/README.md

         eksctl create cluster --name recommendation-engine-api --region=us-east-1
         ```
     - Verify: `kubectl get nodes`.
-    - Delete by running `eksctl delete cluster recommendation-engine-api  --region=<REGION>`
+    - Delete: `eksctl delete cluster recommendation-engine-api  --region=<REGION>`
 2. Create an IAM Role
     - Get your AWS account id by running `aws sts get-caller-identity --query Account --output text`.
     - Create a trust relationship.
 To do this, create a blank trust.json file, add the following content to it and replace the <ACCOUNT_ID> with your actual account Id.
-This policy file defines the actions allowed by whosoever assumes the new Role.
         ```
         {
             "Version": "2012-10-17",